What does Gwyneth mean?

 Gwyneth has 24 variants: Cheryth, Gweneth, Gwenetta, Gwenette, Gwenisha, Gwenita, Gwenith, Gwenness, Gwenneth, Gwennetta, Gwenyth, Gwineth, Gwinneth, Gwinyth, Gwyn, Gwynedd, Gwynith, Gwynna, Gwynne, Gwynneth, Winnie▼, Winny, Wynne and Wynnie.

 Gwyneth is a somewhat prominent first name for females (#3722 out of 4276, Top 87%) but an uncommon surname for both adults and children.
 (2000 U.S. Census)

-Presented below is the birth name popularity of Gwyneth for girls.
-Gwyneth entered the list in 2004 and reached its peak rank of #889 in the U.S. in the year 2013, but is not ranked currently.
-(Top 1000 Birth Names Records, 2014)
+Gwyneth entered the list in 1998 and reached its peak rank of #889 in the U.S. in the year 2013, and is presently at #1091.
+(Top 2000 Names, 2015)

 Which version is better?with its variant forms and related girl names.
 Prominent varying forms of Gwyneth (#1091 from current records) are Gwenyth (#1523 from current records), Gwyn, Gwynne and Winnie (#1188).
 These relations of Gwyneth were favored a century ago (median #1636) and are now significantly less conventional.

 Similar NamesRecommended names are Cynth, Garnet▼, Gayner, Gobnet, Gwynda, Gwyneira, Gwynn, Janeth, Janneth and Luneth.
 These names tend to be less frequently used than Gwyneth.See names in meaning and etymology.